turingschool/backend-curriculum-site/module1/lessons/ruby_project_etiquette.md

 ### Recommended Homework

 Tonight:

-Update at least one previous project (Credit Check, Jungle Beat, Date Night, Night Writer, Complete Me) to also follow these conventions.
+- Update at least one previous project (Credit Check, Date Night, Enigma, Complete Me) to also follow these conventions.

 ### Additional Resources